YellowJacketLinux/CPAN-RPM/README.md

 RPM SPEC FILE SPECIFICATION
 ---------------------------

+Please note that not all of RPM spec files currently meet my own specification.
+This is because my own specification has evolved while creating them.
+Part of the reason for this git repository is to allow myself to create issues I can use to remind myself of what packages need adjusting.

 ### Build System Prerequisites

 The following perl-specific RPM macros are expected to be defined on the system